Pre-Order Your Thanksgiving Dinner

 Before beginning, review the following information and assemble all equipment and ingredients.

-- When filling jars, drain one jar at a time and fill immediately with prepared jam or jelly, leaving 1/4 inch (6 mm) headspace.
+7. When filling jars, drain one jar at a time and fill immediately with prepared jam or jelly, leaving 1/4 inch headspace.
 Headspace is the space at the top of the jar between the underside of the lid and the top of the food or liquid.

-- Remove air bubbles by sliding a non-metallic utensil, such as a narrow rubber spatula or plastic knife, between jar and jam or jelly.
-After removing air bubbles, add additional jam or jelly, if required, to maintain 1/4 inch (6 mm) headspace.
+8. Remove air bubbles by sliding a non-metallic utensil, such as a narrow rubber spatula or plastic knife, between jar and jam or jelly.
+After removing air bubbles, add additional jam or jelly, if required, to maintain 1/4 inch headspace.
 Wipe jar rim thoroughly with a clean damp cloth.

-- Center prepared lid on jar.
+9. Center prepared lid on jar.
 Apply screw band just until fingertip tight.
-Do not over tighten.
+Do not overtighten.
 Fingertip tight allows some give between the lid and jar and allows air to escape during processing.
 This creates a vacuum seal as the product cools.

-- Place filled jar into the canner or raised canner rack.
+10. Place the filled jar into the canner or raised canner rack.
 Repeat process with remaining jars.
-When all jars are filled or canner is full, lower rack into hot water.
-Be sure jars are covered by at least 1 inch (2.5 cm) of water; add boiling water, if required.
-Place lid on canner and turn heat to high.
+When all jars are filled or the canner is full, lower rack into hot water.
+Be sure jars are covered by at least 1 inch of water; add boiling water, if required.
+Place lid on the canner and turn heat to high.

-- After cooling, check jars for vacuum seal by pressing on center of each lid.
+12. After cooling, check jars for vacuum seal by pressing on the center of each lid.
 Sealed lids curve downward and do not move.
 Refrigerate any unsealed jars and use within 4 weeks, or freeze or reprocess within 24 hours.
-To freeze, loosen jar lids to allow for expansion and wrap jars to protect from breaking in freezer.
+To freeze, loosen jar lids to allow for expansion and wrap jars to protect from breaking in the freezer.

-- Most jams and jellies can be stored in the freezer instead of processing in a boiling water canner.
+15. Most jams and jellies can be stored in the freezer instead of processing in a boiling water canner.
 Expect some changes, such as weeping, when the product is thawed.
-To freeze, pour into a clean, food-safe freezer container, leaving ½ inch (1.25 cm) headspace.
+To freeze, pour into a clean, food-safe freezer container, leaving 1/2 inch headspace.